 Conclusion

 Achieving B1D0 performance in polyethylene cable compounds has long required a compromise—either sacrificing mechanical strength for higher flame retardancy or accepting processing challenges when trying to push material limits.
-FR-3034 eliminates this compromise.
+FR3040H eliminates this compromise.

-With FR-3034, the industry now has a flame-retardant solution that truly balances safety, performance, and manufacturability—without the trade-offs seen in traditional formulations.
-This positions FR-3034 as a next-generation FR solution for modern cable applications demanding stricter fire performance and long-term reliability.
+With FR3040H, the industry now has a flame-retardant solution that truly balances safety, performance, and manufacturability—without the trade-offs seen in traditional formulations.
+This positions FR3040H as a next-generation FR solution for modern cable applications demanding stricter fire performance and long-term reliability.

-If you are developing, optimizing, or scaling production of B1D0 PE cable materials and consider FR-3034 as a raw material, feel free to
+If you are developing, optimizing, or scaling production of B1D0 PE cable materials and consider FR3040H as a raw material, feel free to

 contact us to get a free quote!